alpha-unito/streamflow/README.md

 #### Docker

 StreamFlow Docker images are available on [Docker Hub](https://hub.docker.com/r/alphaunito/streamflow).
-In order to run a workflow inside the StreamFlow image
+In order to run a workflow inside the StreaFlow image
  - A StreamFlow project, containing a `streamflow.yml` file and all the other relevant dependencies (e.g. a CWL description of the workflow steps and a Helm description of the execution environment) need to be mounted as a volume inside the container, for example in the `/streamflow/project` folder
- - By default, workflow outputs will be stored in the `/streamflow/results` folder.
+ - Workflow outputs, if any, will be stored in the `/streamflow/results` folder.
 Therefore, it is necessary to mount such location as a volume in order to persist the results
  - StreamFlow will save all its temporary files inside the `/tmp/streamflow` location.
 For debugging purposes, or in order to improve I/O performances in case of huge files, it could be useful to mount also such location as a volume